calabash/calabash-android/README.md

 * `tested.package_name` the package name from your AndroidManifest.xml.
 * `tested.main_activity` the fully qualified name of your main activity.
 * `tested.project.apk` path to the APK you want to test.
+* Optionally, set the `TEST_ARTIFACTS_DIR` to point to where you want test artifacts such as screenshots to be put.
+If this is not set, test artifacts are put in a directory called "./results".
+The TEST_ARTIFACTS_DIR directory is DELETED on every test run and replaced with the new test artifacts.

 **Notice:** Make sure that the app you are trying to test is signed with the `key.store` certificate.